 One of the biggest advantages afforded to active currency traders is the freedom to execute any number of strategies.
 Whether your forex trading strategy is a day trade, intraday, or a multisession swing trade, there is always a chance to profit from a viable edge.

 Of course, no matter how strong a strategy may be, success depends on inputting adequate capital and time.
 All trading methodologies involve unique assumed risks and resource allocations.
 The following are the key drivers of any forex strategy's cost:

-- Style: Your trading style plays a key role in how much money is needed to actively engage the forex.
+Your trading style plays a key role in how much money is needed to actively engage the forex.
 Strategies that incorporate large stop losses, longer durations or enhanced leverage are more expensive than those that do not.

 At the end of the day, it is imperative that your adopted methodology―whatever it may be―has a legitimate chance to succeed in the marketplace.
-In order to incorporate this safeguard into your trading plan, each executed trade must be affordable within the constraints of the account balance.
+In order to incorporate this safeguard into your trading plan, each executed trade must be affordable within the constraints of your forex account balance.
 This ensures that a small number of consecutive losses does not wipe out all risk capital and the strategy's performance is not merely a product of chance.

 Common ways of ensuring a relative degree of longevity for any strategy are to limit the use of leverage and implement smaller stop losses.
 In addition, guaranteeing the solvency of an account balance for the intermediate-term may be accomplished by risking between 1% and 3% of available capital on each trade.

 The 1% to 3% rule is easy to remember and may be applied to any forex pair, regardless of the base currency.
 It doesn't matter if you are trading the EUR/USD, GBP/USD, or USD/CHF ― the assumed risk is 1% to 3% of your account balance.